-Lawsuits against nursing homes fall into two main categories: tort law or breach of contract.
+Lawsuits against nursing homes fall into two main categories: personal injury and wrongful death.

 Criminal and civil nursing home lawsuits are very different.
-A victim can only file a civil lawsuit, as criminal lawsuits are brought by members of the prosecution (lawyers who argue why someone should go to jail or pay a fine for their crimes).
+A victim can only file a civil lawsuit, as criminal lawsuits are brought by attorneys acting on behalf of the U.S. government.

 Criminal lawsuits involve felonies and misdemeanors, whereas civil lawsuits are typically only about compensation.